Megaphone

 Once you’ve chosen a name, you’ll need to make sure it’s available in Arkansas.
 To find out whether another corporation or company in the state is already using your preferred business name, use our tool to do a Business Name Search.
 You can also carry out a name search within the Arkansas Secretary of State's website via their Business Entity Search.

-We Can Search the State of Arkansas Business Registry for You
+Search the Arkansas Business Registry — Free

 Step 2: Provide an Official Business Address for your LLC